 All Blaine School District facilities have an operating Management Plan in place in the school office for public viewing, and a complete duplicate set in the Operations office.
-Mr. Jim Kenoyer, Facilities Supervisor, has been named as the district’s Designated Person and assigned to insure the compliance with all asbestos regulations.
+Mr. Alan Pomeroy, Facilities Supervisor, has been named as the district’s Designated Person and assigned to insure the compliance with all asbestos regulations.
 It is the District’s policy to maintain all asbestos in a safe condition.
 When possible, during planned renovation and maintenance activities, asbestos containing materials will be removed.
-During the past year, asbestos materials were removed and/or encapsulated in Blaine Elementary, Ken Waters Gym, and Blaine Middle School.
 The following buildings contain no asbestos, therefore no operations and maintenance programs or future inspections are required: Pt.
 Roberts Primary, Blaine Primary, Performing Arts Center, High School Gym Complex, and the additions at Blaine Middle and High Schools.
-Upcoming projects will require the removal of all asbestos from the High School science building prior to the modernization project during the summer of 2013.

 You are welcome to review a copy of the AHERA Management Plan in your individual school office during regular business hours.
-All inquiries regarding the asbestos plan and asbestos-related issues should be directed to Jim Kenoyer at 332-6613.
+All inquiries regarding the asbestos plan and asbestos-related issues should be directed to Alan Pomeroy at 332-6613.

 Pesticide policy and methods